CartoDB/web-sdk/docs/guides/03-interactivity-popups.md

 };
 ```

 We are going to start by adding a pop-up when the user moves the pointer over a feature.
 We will show the country name and the estimated population.
 In addition to that, we are going to hide the name attribute title and show a more meaningful title for the `pop_est` attribute.
-The pop-up is hidden when we move the pointer out of the feature.
+The pop-up is hidden when you move the pointer out of the feature.

 ```js
 await countriesLayer.setPopupHover([